gustavoylc/gustavoylc/README.md

 🔭 I’m currently working on building useful personal projects

-🌱 I’m currently learning socket.io
+🌱 I’m currently learning testing with cypress

 👯 I’m looking to collaborate on a high-impact project.